 Following Zitt and Bassecoulard (1999), the evidence from journals is aggregated to the level of countries and disciplines.

-The aggregated figures are calculated as an average of the journal-level indicator weighted by the journal's share on the country total documents in the respective discipline.
+The aggregated figures are calculated as an average of the journal-level indicator weighted by the journal's share on the country’s total documents in the respective discipline.

-Only results of the aggregation procedure based on data from at least 30 journals are reported.
+Only the results of the aggregation procedure based on data from at least 30 journals are reported.

 Definitions